 - Mascara.
-Mascara can be very damaging to the eyes.
+Mascara can be very damaging to your eyelashes.
 Being allergic to mascara can be one reason for eyelash loss.
-Additionally, mascara can cause eye infections if not kept clean.
+Additionally, mascara can cause eye infections if it is not frequently replaced.

 - Trichotillomania.
-This is a psychological condition that causes some people an urge to pull out their hair.
+This is a psychological condition that causes some people to have an urge to pull out their hair.

 - Alopecia.
 This disease can cause hair to fall out due to the immune system attacking hair follicles.

 - Eye disease.
 This can include blepharitis, which is the inflammation of the skin around the eyelashes.

 What are the risks of losing your eyelashes?

 Photo by Louie Castro-Garcia on Unsplash